braver/isotope-ui/README.md

 ## Features

 - Automatically adapts to your favourite syntax theme
-- Tweaks [minimap](https://atom.io/packages/minimap), [color-highlight](https://atom.io/packages/atom-color-highlight), [web-browser](https://atom.io/packages/web-browser) (more to come)
 - Looks awesome in [Zen](https://atom.io/packages/Zen)
 - Configurable!

 ## Configuration

-**You may need to reload atom before settings become available ([settings-view #347](https://github.com/atom/settings-view/issues/347))**

 - Choose from a number of fonts included in this theme, or match the editor's font.
-- Select hip 'thin' fonts, or trusty old 'regular'.
+Multiple font-weights are available.
 - Choose between a flat or gradient background.
 - Or even use any image as background (from your computer or [the internets](http://hubblesite.org)).
 - Choose low contrast tooltips (or fancy colorful ones).